Siren and Strings

 How it all began:

-As well as their own gigs they can often be seen supporting other bands.
+As well as Siren & Strings gigs all members can be seen with their other bands.

 Other musical ventures:

-Neill also plays in several other bands, doing his “thang” electrically on guitar with "The Port Brothers", "Frank Bough's Cardigan" and "Sleepkick" and on bass occassionally with Joe Gallagher (in fact he will work with anyone who asks him to join in really) it has been said of him amongst his close friends that he is a bit of a “musical tart” …the “Martini” boy of music: any time, any place, any where … if there is a guitar there he could well just pick it up and start playing!
-The pair of them also set up "The Awesome Ouch" collaborating with some of the musicians from "The Reel Jiggy" for a one off band to do a set at the Lindley Festival 2010 - immense fun was had by all on that one.
+Neill also plays in several other bands, doing his “thang” electrically on guitar with "Souls of Strangers" and "Sleepkick".
+Neill and Tony are also in "Music Monkeys" with the talented vocals of Adam their lead singer.
+Neill akso plays bass occassionally with Joe Gallagher (in fact he will work with anyone who asks him to join in really) it has been said of him amongst his close friends that he is a bit of a “musical tart” …the “Martini” boy of music: any time, any place, any where … if there is a guitar there he could well just pick it up and start playing!
+Abi & Neill also set up "The Awesome Ouch" collaborating with some of the musicians from "The Reel Jiggy" for a one off band to do a set at the Lindley Festival 2010 - immense fun was had by all on that one.

 James & Jose are in many other bands too including "Mirage", "Crazy Knights" & "Aligator Gumbo".